paulo-souza-kn/TestCaseBeer/README.md

 - website_url: Website URL of the brewery
 - state: State where the brewery is located
 - street: Street address of the brewery (often similar to address_1)

+### BronzeLayer.py
+This Scripts is the second interable with the database, where insert raw data into bronze layer